 - Strategic blind spots: Limited strategic plans to realize business benefits beyond moving to the cloud, such as broadening user access or leveraging integrated data.

 - Cost: Hidden cost implications of cloud transformation often exceed initially anticipated or budgeted numbers.

 These challenges stem from most cloud solutions being technical solutions to technical problems.
 They solve niche challenges, such as query performance, data visualization, or expensive storage.
 These individual cloud solutions may reduce some costs and add some benefits, but they don’t adequately address the aforementioned challenges or serve the larger, holistic business objective: Accelerating increases in revenue with greater efficiency.

 In order to ensure a cloud migration is successful and truly reaps the promised economic and operational benefits, enterprises need immediate access to clean, comprehensive data.
 They must empower users to support company-wide goals and derive better insights that increase profitability.
-Luckily, there is such a solution: The virtual data warehouse (VDW).
+Luckily, there is such a solution: Enter intelligent data virtualization (IDV).

-Additionally, VDWs integrate and conform with the data management, governance and security practices that the enterprise IT team meticulously built for legacy on-premises solutions.
+Additionally, IDV integrates and conform with the data management, governance and security practices that the enterprise IT team meticulously built for legacy on-premises solutions.
 The ultimate benefits are dramatically reduced costs for running data infrastructures, improved query performance, and significantly deeper insights across the organization